ErikBjare/gptme/README.md

   - 📝 Automatic naming of conversations
   - 💬 Optional basic [Web UI and REST API][docs-server]

+### 🛠 Use Cases

+- 🖥 **Development:** Write and run code faster with AI assistance.
+- 🎯 **Shell Expert:** Get the right command using natural language (no more memorizing flags!).
+- 📊 **Data Analysis:** Process and analyze data directly in your terminal.
+- 🎓 **Interactive Learning:** Experiment with new technologies or codebases hands-on.
+- 🤖 **Agents & Tools:** Experiment with agents & tools in a local environment.

 ### 🛠  Developer perks

 - 🧰 Easy to extend